 Ensure that you estimate the number of bricks you will require in your project, including those at the front of the fireplace.
 The type of fireplace hearth will factor into this equation.
 Depending on the type of fireplace hearth that you intend to install in your home, ensure that you prepare a matching number of bricks.
 This will ensure that you have an adequate number to work with, and you will not have to get more mortar or bricks while you are in the middle of installation.

-Step Three: Measure and stencil in horizontal guide lines on the wall
+Step Three: Measure and stencil in horizontal guidelines on the wall

 To simplify your brick-laying process, you should stencil horizontal lines across the wall.
 The marks should be at the height that each brick would need to be level from one edge to the other.
 The bricks are usually 2.5″ tall, and your lines can be marked as 3″ apart.
 This way, you get enough space for the bricks and an allowance for the mortar as you lay the bricks.
 After each layer, you will have lined up your bricks with the next line.
 You are then installing the bricks correctly without getting misaligned or breaking the pattern.

 Guidelines are significant for this step in the installation process as they ensure that you can complete the installation accurately.
-In terms of achieving the correct visual effect, you will be able to make a visual impression on anyone that sees your fireplace hearth.
+In terms of achieving the correct visual effect, you will be able to make a visual impression on anyone who sees your fireplace hearth.

 The guidelines also ensure that the rest of the installation process is well done and that you install the bricks according to your measurements.